fish-and-bear/twice-doku/README.md

 _TWICE-doku!_ is a picture-based reintroduction of the classic 9x9 grid Sudoku puzzle game.

-The player is given a 9x9 grid that is partially-filled according to the player’s chosen difficulty level (Easy, Mild, or Difficult), and, under the least possible amount of time, the player has to fill the empty cells of this9x9 grid using the picture choices so that each row, each column, and each of the nine 3x3 minigrids that make up the 9x9 grid contain all nine members of the South Korean girl group TWICE.
-The player is challenged to continually beat the best time recorded in the game’s leaderboards. _TWICE-doku!_ also features various themes and instrumental soundtracks based on the styleand music of different TWICE ‘eras’.
+The player is given a 9x9 grid that is partially-filled according to the player’s chosen difficulty level (Easy, Mild, or Difficult), and, under the least possible amount of time, the player has to fill the empty cells of this 9x9 grid using the picture choices so that each row, each column, and each of the nine 3x3 minigrids that make up the 9x9 grid contain all nine members of the South Korean girl group TWICE.
+The player is challenged to continually beat the best time recorded in the game’s leaderboards. _TWICE-doku!_ also features various themes and instrumental soundtracks based on the style and music of different TWICE ‘eras’.
 This game utilizes the Pygame library.

 ## Requirements